Absio/js-api/README.md

 Returns a Promise.

 Throws an Error if the `backupPassphrase` is incorrect or user ID is not found.
+If the Key File is not cached locally, then an Error will be thrown if the connection is unavailable.

 Parameter   | Type  | Description
 :-----------|:------|:-----------
 `userId` | String | A string ID representing the user.
-`backupPassphrase` | String | The `backupPassphrase` setup during registration of the account.
+`backupPassphrase` | String | The `backupPassphrase` is set up during registration of the account.
 This is used to reset the password.
 `newPassword` | String | The new password for the user.

 ---

-### `changePassword(backupPassphrase, currentPassword, newPassword)`
+### `changePassword(currentPassphrase, currentPassword, newPassword)`
 Change the password for the current user.
 The current `backupPassphrase` is required for updating the backup.

 Returns a Promise.

-Throws an Error if the `backupPassphrase` or `currentPassword` is incorrect.
+Throws an Error if the `currentPassphrase` or `currentPassword` is incorrect.

 Parameter   | Type  | Description
 :-----------|:------|:-----------
-`backupPassphrase` | String | The `backupPassphrase` setup during registration of the account.
+`currentPassphrase` | String | The `currentPassphrase` is set up during registration of the account.
 This is used to reset the password.
 `currentPassword` | String | The current password for the user.
 `newPassword` | String | The new password for the user.